brainhack-school2023/perrin_project/README.md

   * The repository was updated throughout the following steps of the project.
   * Organization of the repository:
     * Modules: Modules completed during the first weeks of BrainHack School.
-    * data: Raw data for the project, not synced to source control because the dataset is too large.
+    * data: Raw data for the project, not synced to source control because the dataset is too large for Git.
-    * docs: Documentation, including Markdown and reStructuredText (reST).
+    * docs: Documentation (project presentations, could also include Markdown and reStructuredText (reST) files).
     * results: Results, including figures (could also include checkpoints, hdf5 files, pickle files, and tables, had the project been more complex).
     * scripts: Scripts (Python, bash, .ipynb notebooks).
     * src: Reusable Python modules for the project (imports, empty for now).
-    * tests: Tests for the code.
+    * tests: Tests for the code (empty for now).
   * Resources:
     * [Version control with Git](https://gcapes.github.io/git-course/)
     * [Introduction to Git and GitHub](https://emdupre.github.io/git-course/)